Scot Loeffler: Temple

+Auburn

 On January 22, 2012, head coach Gene Chizik hired Loeffler to serve as offensive coordinator and quarterbacks coach at Auburn.

 At the end of the 2012 season, Chizik was fired by Auburn.
 Former offensive coordinator Gus Malzahn was hired as head coach on December 4, 2012.
 Shortly after being hired, Malzahn announced that all assistant coaches were being released, thus ending Loeffler's career at Auburn University.
 The offense finished the season dead last in the SEC in total yds/gm and pass yds/gm at 305 and 156.6, respectively.
 They also finished second to last with 18.7 pts/gm.

+Virginia Tech

 On January 18, 2013, Virginia Tech head coach Frank Beamer announced Loeffler's hiring as one of three new Hokies offensive assistants, along with offensive line coach Jeff Grimes (also formerly of Auburn) and wide receivers coach Aaron Moorehead (formerly of Stanford University).

-Loeffler has experience coaching in 17 bowl games including two as a head coach.
+Loeffler was not retained following the retirement of Beamer after the 2015 season and the hiring of Justin Fuente.

+Boston College

+On January 12, 2016, Loeffler was hired by Boston College as their offensive coordinator, reuniting him with Addazio.